-8 lbid: 20
+Ibid:20

-9 Cabinet also agreed that the NZSL Board would be supported by a secretariat in the Ministry for Social Development.

-- help ensure the rights of Deaf people, and NZSL users, to use NZSL - provide expert advice to government and the community on NZSL.

-22 The key functions of the NZSL Board include:

-- providing leadership on NZSL and oversight of the NZSL Fund - setting a national strategy and priority initiatives for the promotion and maintenance of NZSL and monitoring them

-- providing input into the UNCRPD monitoring report.(10) - 23 In 2019, the then Minister for Disability Issues requested the NZSL Board provide her with information about a possible review of the NZSL Act, with a focus on how it could be better aligned with the principles of the NZSL Strategy 2018-2023.(11) In 2020, Ministry of
+- promotion and maintenance of NZSL; and establish an NZSL Fund for community initiatives that promote and maintain NZSL [SOC Min (14) 9/7 refers]. - In May 2015, the NZSL Board was established, and the first members were appointed to the NZSL Board.
+The purpose of the NZSL Board is to: - maintain and promote the use of NZSL by ensuring the development, preservation and acquisition of the language - help ensure the rights of Deaf people, and NZSL users, to use NZSL - provide expert advice to government and the community on NZSL. - The key functions of the NZSL Board include: - providing leadership on NZSL and oversight of the NZSL Fund - setting a national strategy and priority initiatives for the promotion and maintenance of NZSL and monitoring them - providing input into the UNCRPD monitoring report.
+10 - In 2019, the then Minister for Disability Issues requested the NZSL Board provide her with information about a possible review of the NZSL Act, with a focus on how it could be better aligned with the principles of the NZSL Strategy 2018-2023.
+In 2020, Ministry of Social Development (MSD) officials were directed to develop policy proposals on amending the NZSL Act.

-10 The Terms of Reference for the NZSL Board can be accessed at this link - Terms of Reference - Office for Disability Issues (odi.govt.nz)

-11 The Strategy guides NZSL work happening in government agencies and Crown entities to maintain and promote the use of NZSL by Deaf people and other NZSL users.

-Social Development (MSD) officials were directed to develop policy proposals on amending the NZSL Act.